xesca/puppet-nagios/README.markdown

 # nagios Module #

-This module provides mechanisms to assist with patch management
+This module manages nagios.
+It lacks functionality for use with exported resources at this time.

 # Examples #